Bennett gets the win that matters most, takes down McQuaid to reach Class AA state semi

 Jayden Lewis caught a 53-yard touchdown and returned an interception 65 yards for another score.
 Teammate Dominac Allen also scored twice as the Tigers (10-1) scored the first 26 points of the game.

-They also made the defensive plays that thwarted comeback attempts by the Rochester-area private school ranked fourth in the state sportswriters’ poll.
-Lewis finished with two interceptions.
-The Tigers had four takeaways total.
+They then made the defensive plays that thwarted comeback attempts by the Rochester-area private school ranked fourth in the state sportswriters’ poll.
+Lewis finished with two interceptions and a fumble recovery.
+The Tigers, ranked 11th in the state, had five takeaways.

 The Knights (9-2) scored twice in the fourth quarter, the final time with a minute left.
 By then, the Bennett faithful in the stands had been serenading them with Na Na Hey Hey Kiss Him Goodbye lyrics.